Dilven/solidgate/README.md

 - fonts in woff2
 - font subset
 - variable fonts (@font face)
+- add images to galleries and generate thumbnails
+- add service worker with cache to make it PWA
+- Lighthouse - reduce unused JavaScript
+- display independently the gallery image number (title) and alt

 ## Contributors ✨
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->